Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

-In this case, the impurity comes from the fact that this method generates side-effects by interacting with the standard output stream.
-Since the evaluation of this method influences something other than the returned value, it breaks the second rule we outlined earlier.
+In this case, the impurity comes from the fact that this function generates side-effects by interacting with the standard output stream.
+Since the evaluation of this function influences something other than the returned value, it breaks the second rule we outlined earlier.

-Moreover, as a general observation, we can also establish that any method that doesn't return anything (whose return type is `void`) is practically guaranteed to be impure, because a pure function without a return value is inherently useless.
-Furthermore, if a method executes asynchronously, it's also likely going to be impure, because asynchrony naturally comes from I/O operations.
+Moreover, as a general observation, we can also establish that any function that doesn't return anything (whose return type is `void`) is practically guaranteed to be impure, because a pure function without a return value is inherently useless.
+Furthermore, if a function executes asynchronously, it's also likely going to be impure, because asynchrony naturally comes from I/O operations.

-Finally, the method in the following example may seem impure at a first glance too, but really isn't:
+Finally, the function in the following example may seem impure at a first glance too, but really isn't:

 ```csharp
 public static bool AllFoodEdible(IReadOnlyList<DateTimeOffset> expirations, DateTimeOffset instant)